Skip to Content

 Diving Raja Ampat

-- Large variety of pelagics; e.g. sharks, tunas, king fish and more
+• A large variety of pelagics; e.g. sharks, tunas, kingfish and more

 The Raja Ampat Islands comprising hundreds of jungle-covered islands are an archipelago off the northwest tip of Bird’s Head Peninsula in West Papua.
 These islands situated in the middle of the Coral Triangle are known as the most marine bio-diverse place on earth and the top bucket list spot that many dive travelers dream of.

-Spectacular colorful reefs covered in hard and soft corals is home to swarms of small fish such as damsels and fusiliers, bigger reef fish such as batfish, surgeon fish and sweetlips, very large species e.g. bumphead parrot fish and napoleon wrasse and pelagic species including schools of tuna, trevally, barracudas and mackerel.
-Between these spectacular reefs teeming with fish you also find the world’s largest fish, the whale shark and majestic mantas gliding over the reefs.
-Raja Ampat is not only about the big stuff it is an amazing dive spot for macro lovers, there are frogfish, pipefish, blue-ringed octopus, pygmy seahorses, nudibranchs only to name a few.
+Spectacular colorful reefs covered in hard and soft corals are home to swarms of small fish such as damsels and fusiliers, bigger reef fish such as batfish, surgeon fish and sweetlips, very large species e.g. bump head parrot fish and napoleon wrasse and pelagic species including schools of tuna, trevally, barracudas and mackerel.
+Between these spectacular reefs teeming with fish, you also find the world’s largest fish, the whale shark, and majestic mantas gliding over the reefs.
+Raja Ampat is not only about the big stuff it is an amazing dive spot for macro lovers, there are frogfish, pipefish, blue-ringed octopus, pygmy seahorses, and nudibranchs only to name a few.

 Getting to Raja Ampat

 To get to Raja Ampat you have to first fly to Domine Eduard Osok Airport (SOQ) in Sorong, the largest city of the Indonesian province of West Papua.
-There are no international flights, so you first have to fly to Jakarta, Makasar or Manado.
-The easiest flights to these airports are from Singapore or Kuala Lumphur.
+There are no international flights, so you first have to fly to Jakarta, Makasar, or Manado.
+The easiest flights to these airports are from Singapore or Kuala Lumpur.
 Flying Bali – Makasar – Sorong is a popular route.

-To get from Sorong to the Dampier Strait islands of northern Raja Ampat, go to Wasai on the island of Waigeo the capital of the Raja Ampat regency by public ferry, speed boat or fly, all of these depart several times per week.
+To get from Sorong to the Dampier Strait islands of northern Raja Ampat, go to Wasai on the island of Waigeo the capital of the Raja Ampat regency by public ferry, speed boat, or fly, all of these depart several times per week.
+It is a mission to travel to the area and Raja Ampat Liveaboards are the most popular way to dive what is by many seen as the best diving in the world.
+See the top Liveaboard boats diving around Raja Ampat

 Bali

-The spectacular Bali is famous for its volcanic mountains, rice paddies, beaches and coral reefs.
+The spectacular Bali is famous for its volcanic mountains, rice paddies, beaches, and coral reefs.
 By far the most touristy of the 17 000 islands in Indonesia, Bali is well known for good reason, it is beautiful.
-Bali is not just a popular holiday spot, it has some world class diving.
-There is some good diving to be done from the main island, but also from the small surrounding island Nusa Penida and the Gili Islands.
-Other than diving there is fantastic surfing around Uluwatu, shopping, partying and beach life in the tourist hub Kuta and if you like meditation and yoga retreats Ubud is the place to go.
+Bali is not just a popular holiday spot, it has some world-class diving.
+There is some good diving to be done from the main island, but also from the small surrounding islands Nusa Penida and the Gili Islands.
+Snorkeling with giant manta rays at Manta Point from Nusa Penida was one of our highlights when visiting Bali.
+Other than diving there is fantastic surfing around Uluwatu, shopping, partying, and beach life in the tourist hub Kuta and if you like meditation and yoga retreats Ubud is the place to go.
 Check out our Complete Bali Diving Guide, for everything you need to know to plan a dive trip to his amazing island.

 Diving from Bali

-There is a variety of great diving to be done from Bali, the main island and the small islands located fairly close by.
-Nusa Penida en Nusa Lembongan is often dived from Bali as day trips or you can stay on these islands.
+There is a variety of great diving to be done from Bali, the main island, and the small islands located fairly close by.
+Nusa Penida in Nusa Lembongan is often dived from Bali as a day trip or you can stay on these islands.
 The Gili Islands are 3 small islands closer to Lombok than Bali, but they are quick and easy to reach from Bali.
-There is good diving around the Gilis, but not day dives from Bali, you have to dive the sites from one of the Gili Islands or from Lombok.
+There is good diving around the Gilis with warm water, sea turtles, moray eels, and a variety of other marine species.
+The Gili islands are too far from Bali for doing day dives, you have to dive the sites from one of the Gili Islands or from Lombok.

 Wreck Diving – The USAT Liberty – this massive wreck is probably the most famous wreck dive in Indonesia.
-It is a shore dive starting from only 4m deep descending to over 30m at its deepest end.
-The beautiful wreck is 120m long and you can see schools of big bumphead parrotfish, barracuda, turtles, stingrays and even some nice muck diving around the wreck on the black sand with pygmy seahorses on fans, numerous species of nudibranch and other amazing critters.
+It is a shore dive starting from only 4m deep and descending to over 30m at its deepest end.
+The beautiful wreck is 120m long and you can see schools of big bump-head parrotfish, barracuda, turtles, stingrays, and even some nice muck diving around the wreck on the black sand with pygmy seahorses on fans, numerous species of nudibranch and other amazing critters.
+Dive guides take you from the beach to do one of the best wreck dives in Indonesia.

-Muck Diving around Bali – in the north of Bali there are plenty of sites with black volcanic sand offering some fantastic muck diving with critters like frog fish, dragonettes, rhinopias, ghost pipefish, flying gurnards, nudibranches, mimic octopus, blue ring octopus and more.
+Muck Diving around Bali – in the north of Bali there are plenty of sites with black volcanic sand offering some fantastic muck dives with critters like frogfish, dragonettes, rhinopias, ghost pipefish, flying gurnards, nudibranchs, mimic octopus, blue ring octopus and more.
 Many of these sites are shore dives and can be reached by car such as Seraya and Secret Bay.
 Some of the dive sites in Padang Bay are a short boat drive away.
-Amed in the north of Bali has some world class muck diving and nice drift dives.
+Amed in the north of Bali has some world-class muck diving and nice drift dives.

 Diving Nusa Penida

 Mola Mola and Manta Rays – Bali is one of the most famous places in the world to dive with mola mola (the oceanic sunfish) and manta rays.
 The dive sites to swim with two of the most remarkable large creatures in the ocean are around the small nearby islands Nusa Penida and Nusa Lembongan separated from Bali on the east side by The Bandung Strait.
 There is some fantastic diving around Nusa Penida, the highlights are the incredible cleaning station at Manta Point and swimming with mola mola at Crystal Bay.
 Mola mola, commonly known as the oceanic sunfish is the heaviest known bony fish in the world weighing up to 1,000 kg!
-Nusa Penida can be dived as a daytrip from Padang Bai in Bali.
-It is however cheaper to dive around Nusa Penida from the island itself than from Bali and there is a lot to explore around Nusa Pendida, impressive cliffs, pristine beaches, bat caves, temples and waterfalls, we enjoyed staying here for a couple of days diving.
-See our detailed Guide to Dive around Nusa Penida.
+Nusa Penida can be dived as a day trip from Padang Bai in Bali.
+It is, however, cheaper to dive around Nusa Penida from the island itself than from Bali and there is a lot to explore around Nusa Penida, impressive cliffs, pristine beaches, bat caves, temples, and waterfalls, we enjoyed staying here for a couple of days diving.
+See our detailed Guide to Diving around Nusa Penida.

 The Gili Islands

 Diving around the Gili Islands is very popular with many operators with great facilities on Gili Trawangan.
-The diving is nice, but not world class, it is however a fantastic place to do a dive course.
+Diving is nice, but not world-class, it is however a fantastic place to do a dive course.
 The visibility is good and the water is warm.
-There are some nice reefs with plenty of turtles, I even saw a big napoleon wrasse and a couple of reef sharks on one of my dives.
+There are some nice reefs with plenty of turtles, I even saw a big Napoleon wrasse and a couple of reef sharks on one of my dives.

 Getting to the Gili Islands